coderdba-coding-org/reactjs/tutorial01/react01/README.md

 CODING NOTE
 ========================
 index.js renders App
-Each module exports App for convenience
+- By default it imports App.js - comment it and use other imports as needed Each module exports App for convenience
 Comment or uncomment module's import to run that module